Doregon/tnpsh-wiki/welcome-to-wiki/ps3-history.md

 **January 27th [3.56]**: Firmware 3.56 is released with new keys, effectively blocking the execution of homebrew.

-**January 31st [3.56]**: JaicraB releases a patched LV2Diag that allows downgrading of consoles with missing or broken Blu-Ray drives.
+**January 31st [3.56]**: JaiCraB releases a patched LV2Diag that allows downgrading of consoles with missing or broken Blu-Ray drives.

 **February 5th [3.56]**: Sony searching for major PS3 hackers including: Cantero, Peter, Bushing, Segher, hermesEOL, kmeaw, Waninkoko, grafchokolo and KaKaRoTo by attempting to subpoena PSX-SCENE, YouTube, Twitter, PayPal and Slashdot.